PamplemousseMR/BeerReduce/README.md

 - [Hadoop](https://hadoop.apache.org/) : The Apache Hadoop software library is a framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models.

+### Compile

+Compile using : `compile.bat JAVA_HOME`, `JAVA_HOME` is a parameter indicating the path of Java.
+We need this because Hadoop work only if Java is located to a directory without space or special character.

+Launch the program by using : `launch.bat JAVA_HOME`.

 ## Authors

 * **MANCIAUX Romain** - *Initial work* - [PamplemousseMR](https://github.com/PamplemousseMR).